TLDR; The magic number is around 2.3, not the 2.0 you might expect, results in a stable population.

 - there are two parents for each child, so number of children relates to two parents, not ‘each person’

-- there no children per ‘two parents’ number as adults can have children with different partners
+- there not just children per ‘two parents’, as adults can have children with different partners

 - children do not directly replace their parents as there is an overlap